igem-fau/website/content/human-practices/human-practices.md

 Cancer is one of the most common causes of death.
 Nevertheless people surprisingly know  little about cancer therapy and which behaviors abet cancer or are helpful to avoid cancer.
 To educate the visitors in an entertaining manner we created a card game.
 For us it was important that the card game is easy to understand, appealing for people of all ages and that the playing time is short enough, so it can be used in different scenarios.

-The card game consists of four different card types: different cancer types, different treatment options and so called„additional cards“ each, which describe the behaviors and either help the cancer or the treatment.
+The card game consists of four different card types: different cancer types, different treatment options and so called„additional cards" each, which describe the behaviors and either help the cancer or the treatment.
 As in real life the different treatments  vary in their strength towards the respective cancer types.
 To optimize the learning effect, we have short information sentences at the bottom of every card.

-At the beginning of the game the person who plays „the cancer“ pulls two „cancer cards“ and three „additional cards“ for the cancer, the other player pulls two „treatment cars“ and three „additional cards“ for the treatment.
-The „cancer“ player then decides for one cancer type to attack with and the other person has to pick the treatment fighting this specific cancer the best.
-With the „additional cards“ like „smoking“, „overweight“, „endurance sports“ or „precautionary investigations“ the cancer and the treatment get stronger.
+At the beginning of the game the person who plays „the cancer" pulls two „cancer cards" and three „additional cards" for the cancer, the other player pulls two „treatment cars" and three „additional cards" for the treatment.
+The „cancer" player then decides for one cancer type to attack with and the other person has to pick the treatment fighting this specific cancer the best.
+With the „additional cards" like „smoking", „overweight", „endurance sports" or „precautionary investigations" the cancer and the treatment get stronger.
 In the end the person who was stronger over all rounds, wins.

 {{< rawhtml >}}
 <img class="rounded-lg text-center shadow-md mx-auto my-8 hover:shadow-lg" style="width: 700px !important;" src="/human-practices/images/Card Game 001.jpeg" />